-Differences between Catholic and Protestant funeral customs
+Differences Between Catholic and Protestant Funeral Customs

-- The Visitation, Viewing, or Wake Service is typically held the afternoon or evening before or immediately preceding the funeral service.
+The Visitation, Viewing, or Wake Service is typically held the afternoon or evening before or immediately preceding the funeral service.
 It commonly takes place in a funeral home but can also be held in a church or other appropriate location.
-During the visitation period, the spouse, family, and friends of the deceased come to pay their respects as well as to offer comfort and support to the family.
-An open casket viewing of the loved one may be present, allowing family and friends closure, finality, and a final opportunity to say goodbye.
-In some cases, a viewing may be held with a closed casket, an urn in the case of cremation, or simply photographs of the loved one.
-While Protestants often expect family to say throughout the entire viewing, this is not required.
+During the visitation period, family and friends gather to pay their respects, and offer comfort and support.
+An open casket viewing allows guests a final opportunity to say goodbye.
+A visitation may also be held with a closed casket, a cremation urn, or simply photographs of the loved one.
+While Protestants often expect family to stay throughout the entire viewing, this is not required.

 With the Funeral Service completed the attendee’s process to the place of burial, typically a cemetery or mausoleum.
 The minister or person conducting the service will offer a few short prayers for committal of the loved one and comfort and peace for the attending family and friends.
 Protestant beliefs allow for cremation, and this has become an increasingly popular choice alongside traditional bodily burial.

-Planning a Protestant funeral
+Preparing a Protestant Funeral

 No matter the religion or faith journey, a respectfully prepared funeral service is a beautiful way to honor the life of a loved one.
 Our team of licensed funeral home directors and staff are here to support you and your family to create an honoring experience.
 Available 24/7, we are here for you.